pranav-ek/pranav-ek.github.io/_posts/2020-05-31-solving-josephus-problem.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/uCsD3ZGzMgE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

- My 'aha' moment was when I realized that this problem can be easily solved using binary numbers.
+ My 'aha!' moment was when I realized that this problem can be easily solved using binary numbers.

  We are going to solve this problem in Python using Deque, and later with the binary number.